epigraphy-info/epigraphy-info/meeting_pages/workshop_7.md

 <details markdown="1">
 <summary>Abstract</summary>

 Our digital epigraphic ecosystem is vast and complex, frustrating and inspiring.
 It is a constantly evolving mass of interconnected, and sometimes sadly under-connected, people and digital databases, datasets, corpora and editions, some of which are entering their sixth decade.
-I present LatinNow’s experience of attempting to deploy the Latin, Greek and ‘non-Classical’ epigraphies in combination with a range of archaeological and linguistic data to tackle some big historical questions about life and languages in the Roman West (explore the beta version of LatinNow’s webGIS at [https://gis.latinnow.eu/]([https://www.eagle-network.eu/financial-support-for-participation-to-epigraphy-info-event/](https://gis.latinnow.eu/)){:target="_blank" rel="noopener"}).
+I present LatinNow’s experience of attempting to deploy the Latin, Greek and ‘non-Classical’ epigraphies in combination with a range of archaeological and linguistic data to tackle some big historical questions about life and languages in the Roman West (explore the beta version of LatinNow’s webGIS at [https://gis.latinnow.eu/](https://gis.latinnow.eu/){:target="_blank" rel="noopener"}).

 Challenges of data re-use, duplicates, missing/inaccurate/conflicting metadata, problematic geo-spatial and dating information, and the lack of LOD are well known to this community.
-The on-going work of Epigraphy.info and the FAIR epigraphy project to continue the pioneering steps taken by EAGLE remains essential and requires broad engagement.
+The on-going work of Epigraphy.info and the [FAIR epigraphy](https://www.csad.ox.ac.uk/fair-epigraphy){:target="_blank" rel="noopener"} project to continue the pioneering steps taken by [EAGLE](hhttps://www.eagle-network.eu/){:target="_blank" rel="noopener"} remains essential and requires broad engagement.
 Although the work ahead is substantial, we can see the phenomenal potential of the digital future, including harnessing the power of LOD and GIS, and entering the world of AI.

 </details>